Distance Learning Resource | Google Meet

 For individual meet-ups or small groups, from your Google Drive simply click the Apps grid > Meet.

-Click Start a Meeting, give it a label, and then either copy/paste the link to folks to join or invite with the Add People option.
+Click Start a Meeting, give it a Nickname, and then either tell folks the Nickname to type in, copy/paste the link to folks to join or invite with the Add People option.

 NOTE: If your camera/microphone is not working, click the microphone icon in the top-right and be sure it's Allowed.
 Additionally, each Meet has a dial-in phone number so you can use a phone to connect to the audio if easier.